 CloudBerry Backup runs under the Local System account by default.
 If another account is used note that this user must be granted local administrator permissions to be able to create a recovery disk

-Create a Recovery Disk
+Create a Recovery Tools

 - ISO Image.
 Select this option to create a recovery image in ISO format, then specify the path to save it

-In case a USB drive is not visible in the backup wizard, use Windows Disk Management or any similar tool to make sure that the target USB device is properly partitioned.
+In case a USB drive is not visible in the backup wizard, use Windows Disk Management or any similar tool to make sure that the target USB drive is properly partitioned.
 For example, if a USB drive was previously used as a Mac or Linux boot device, clean this drive and create any partition on it (FAT32 by default)

 - If you want to add Connect in a recovery kit, select the Add Connect to the Recovery Disk check box.

-It is recommended to protect the recovery disk with a master password to avoid unauthorized access to any sensitive information that may be stored on it, such as password hashes stored for accessing your cloud accounts from the recovery disk
+It is recommended to protect the recovery tool with a master password to avoid unauthorized access to any sensitive information that may be stored on it, such as password hashes stored for accessing your cloud accounts from the recovery disk

 The specified folder must contain the required drivers in the INF file format (EXE and other file types will be ignored).